Scionax/RPG-Universe/Potions/Body Oils.md

  Camouflage   | Applies enchanted oils that adapts its colors to blend with the surroundings.                | 1
  Shadow Paint | Applies a dark paint to the body and enchants it with light reduction and dispersal.         | 2
  Deflection   | Glancing blows deflect from the skin, making it significantly harder to indirectly pierce.   | 2
- Stone Skin   | Hardens skin and muscle tissue significantly, making it twice as resilient to piercing.      | 3
+ Stone Skin   | Hardens skin and muscle tissue significantly, making it 4x as resilient to piercing.         | 3
  Invisibility | Applies astral oils.
 Appears invisible while still and transparently distorted while moving. | 4

 ### Corpse Oils